Teen Depression Study: Understanding Depression in Teenagers

 - Ask Suicide-Screening Questions to Everyone in Medical Settings (asQ em): Development of a Suicide Risk Screening Instrument for Adult Medical Inpatients.

 Evaluation study.
 Background: - Suicide is the 10th leading cause of death for U.S. Ages 18 and over.
-Location in Bethesda, MD.
+Locations in Bethesda, MD; Providence, RI.

 - The Neurophysiological Effects of Intravenous Alcohol as Potential Biomarkers of Ketamine's Rapid Antidepressant Effects in Major Depressive Disorder.